 Rumi was the unique Iranian poet of 700 years ago.
 His rhythmic poems describe Iranian traditional systems of music.
 His words of wisdom, spiritual and love poems are still quoted by Persian speaking people.
-His book became the bestselling book of late 20th century in the US and his poems’ recordings made their way to the Billboard’s top 20 list.
+His book became the bestselling book of the late 20th century in the US and his poems’ recordings made their way to the Billboard’s top 20 list.

 Hafez was the master of Persian ghazals and still is after 700 years.
 The figurative language he’s used was an escape way under the rule of Mongols in Iran.
 His description of love and beautiful language of spiritual values are uniquely adorable.

-Visiting Ritual of Persian Poets
+Visiting Ritual of Iranian Poets

 When Iranian go to the tombs of poets, they treat them like a lost beloved family member.
-They put flower on their tombstones.
+They put flowers on their tombstones.
 Sometimes, they wash the tomb with rosewater.
 They sit down and pray for the dead poet.
 They talk to them and ask them to talk back with them.
 They bring the poet’s book with them to read or recite some of their poems to stay connected with them.

 Such tombs are inside beautiful gardens, not among other graves in a cemetery.
 The decoration of the settings around it and the monument built for them are parts of the whole honor dedicated to them.

-Reputation of Iranian Poets among Foreigners
+The reputation of Iranian Poets among Foreigners

 Every year, there are several commemorative ceremonies and conferences for the above poets and others in Iran.
 Many people specialized in studying these poets’ works come together to discuss various dimensions of their characters and works.
 There are universal days allocated to such poets and non-Iranians understand the importance of such men of wisdom in the development of human knowledge.